ragusa/chi-tech/tutorials/lbs/angular_quad/productGLC.md

 print(string.format("+---------+-------------+------------+------------+"))

 ```
-### Printing quadrature data to a file for subsequent plotting
+### Printing quadrature data to a file for subsequent plotting.

+You can plot the directions of the quadrature using the [Python script](./plot_ang_quad.py) found in this folder.

 ```
 -- Opens a file in write mode
 filename = "qdata_na" .. tostring(nazimu) .. "_np" .. tostring(npolar) .. ".csv"